ssghait007/blog/content/blog/block-ads-on-whole-network.md

 image: https://raw.githubusercontent.com/ssghait007/blog/main/assets/block-ads.webp
 ---

-# Block Ads on your whole network. 🛡️
+# Ad Blocker for Your Whole Network. 🛡️

 The Online advertising market was valued at USD 304.0 billion in 2019 and is expected to reach USD 982.82 billion by 2025, at a CAGR of 21.6%.
 With increase in smartphone users these predictions look obvious.